|

 the Chicago Academy of Fine Art.
 He is a professional commercial

-illustrator, art director and fine artist based in Knox, Indiana.
+illustrator, art director and fine artist based in Knox, Indiana

-He is known for his true to life poster campaigns.
+and known for his true to life poster campaigns.

 Caryn